Lohitmishra/Network-File-Sharing/README.md

- 🌐 Network File Sharing System (LSP Capstone Project)
+ Network File Sharing System(LSP Capstone Project)

- 🧑‍💻 Developed by: Lohit Kumar Mishra
+  Developed by: Lohit Kumar Mishra

- 📚 Course: Linux System Programming (LSP)
+  Course: Linux System Programming (LSP)

- 🏫 Institution: SOA - ITER
+  Institution: SOA - ITER

- 📘 Project Overview
+Project Overview

-This project implements a Network File Sharing System* using *Client-Server architecture over sockets.
+This project implements a Network File Sharing System using Client-Server architecture over sockets.
-It allows users to *list, download, upload, and securely transfer files* between the client and the server.
+It allows users to list, download, upload, and securely transfer files between the client and the server.
 Security is enhanced with *authentication* and *encryption* features using SSL (Secure Sockets Layer).

 🎯 Objective

 To design a secure and reliable file sharing system that enables data transfer between multiple systems using *socket programming in Python* on a *Linux-based environment (WSL2/Ubuntu)*.